 - Classify asphalt emulsion by physical and chemical characteristics

 - List the tests run in the laboratory for asphalt emulsion

 - Follow the components of asphalt emulsion production

 - Describe the uses of asphalt emulsion in pavement construction maintenance and rehabilitation products

 4 Week Course

-Agency members must register using their agency email address so that agency employment can be verified.
+To receive the discount, Agency Members must register using their agency email address and enter coupon code 'agency' at checkout.
+Status will be verified and correct rate will be applied.
 Additional discounts do not apply.

 Andrew Braham, Ph.D., P.E.

 Associate Professor, Civil Engineering